koltyakov/gosip/README.md

 # gosip - SharePoint authentication client for Golang

 > This is early draft version.
-Lot's of improvements and breaking changes are expected in the near future until GA version is proclaimed.<br>
+Lot's of improvements and breaking changes are expected in the near future until GA version is proclaimed.

-> Don't through bananas at me, it's my first steps in experiments in Golang field. =)
+Don't through bananas at me, it's my first steps and experiments in Golang field. =)

 ## Main features